 - Has writing in your journal helped you in any of the ways listed here, or in any other ways that you’d care to share?

-Please share your thoughts, insights, lessons, and experiences and with me in the comments.
+Please share your thoughts, helpful insights, what you’ve learned about yourself through writing, and any inspiring stories of positive change via journaling with me in the comments.

-Share this post with someone who would appreciate it.
+Share this post with someone who appreciates the beauty of the written word.